• 0 Knjige - 0,00

 Imagination and a certain freedom in his relation to language as well as an authentic poetical experience characterize Josip Čekolj’s first poetry collection.
 In four parts – four zeals – the lyrical voice of this young and talented author celebrates the novelty of his first worlds, from the home region, both in a concrete and a symbolic form, to the world of family and first loves.
 The magic of these poems mostly arises from the peculiar shifts from real to surreal, from bright images that depict an underlying emotion.
 The author builds his space of words, a space that is built from moments he has experienced.
 This space is often related to motives that originate in nature and in traditional culture, but it is consistently original, full of surprises and freshness.

-Srna and Mak in Pursuit of a Frightened Month
+Serna and Mack in Pursuit of the Frightened Month

 In his first prose text the young author uses patterns of traditional storytelling to speak about the contemporary problem of climate change.
 January disappeared, frightened by the absence of winter; a girl and a household spirit set off on a journey through the world of calendar, trying to find him and persuade him to come back.
 Adroitly following the spirit of the text, the illustrator uses elements from traditional book illustration, blending them with modern technique and expression.